 Scratch trees can provide some much-needed relief and are often recommended as the go-to solutions for misdirected scratching.
 But few people know that there is a science to picking the right one for your cat.

 Does your furry friend seem to ignore their scratch furniture?
 Here are five things you likely missed:

 1. Horizontal or vertical rope

-Let’s start with one of the most important ones: not all cats scratch alike.
-Certain specimens prefer to scratch in a horizontal motion, whereas others prefer a vertical surface like walls, posts, or trees.
-Despite your best intentions, a cat that prefers to scratch in a horizontal motion will rarely (if ever) attempt to sharpen those nails on a vertical surface.
+Not all cats scratch alike.
+Some like to scratch in a horizontal motion, whereas others prefer a vertical surface like walls, posts, or trees.
+A cat that prefers to scratch horizontally will rarely (if ever) attempt to sharpen its nails on a vertical surface.

 Next time you catch your cat in the act, observe carefully.
 You should be able to discern where her preference lies, which will provide you with the first major clue towards picking the right type of scratching post for your cat.

-Tip: If you have a kitten, don’t forget to plan for the future.
-She might not have the strength of Arnold Schwarzenegger yet, but she will be many times stronger in just a few short months from now.
+Tip: If you adopted a young kitten, plan for the future.
+Your tiny friend might not have the strength of a tiger yet, but it will be much stronger just a few short months from now.

 - Sisal rope is the most frequently used material on the surface of scratchers.
 Lots of furniture designed for cats contains horizontally twisted sisal rope.
 This is unfortunate, because many cats actually prefer the wires to run vertically.
 So that could be another possible reason why your cat is not using your pretty new scratching post!

 - Other cats prefer the feel of cardboard and/or wood.
 There is a lot of variety on the market nowadays, so have a good look around,

 - If you’re feeling extra ambitious, you could try to make something yourself!